Back to top anchor

 “By 2032 Auckland's city centre will be highly regarded internationally as a centre for business and learning, innovation, entertainment, culture and urban living - all with a distinctly 'Auckland' flavour.” - Auckland City Centre Masterplan

-The plans strive for a city that is more people-friendly - welcoming to families, safe and appealing for people walking and on bikes - and respectful of the environment and mana whenua.
+It strives for a city that is more people-friendly - welcoming to families, safe and appealing for people walking and on bikes - and respectful of the environment and mana whenua.
 A place we are all proud of, feel excited about visiting and where we can do business and be entertained.

 • People sitting in the sun on the terracing in Freyberg Place in Auckland's city centre, with the statue of General Freyberg and the Ellen Melville Centre visible.
 Image: Sacha Stejko